 So on December 18, the wife and I are having a coffee and a nosh at Fervere bakery (highly recommended).
 There is a sign in the window advertising a nearby house for rent.
-Since we were looking for a rental, the Missus followed up with the cashier, who it turns out is the owner, and winds up showing us the place 20 minutes later.
+Since we were looking for a rental, the Missus followed up with the cashier, who as it turns out is the owner of this rental, and winds up showing us the place 20 minutes later.
 It's a modest two-bedroom place, rather plain, for $1,650/mo.

 When we're done with our tour, the Missus specifically asked the owner for his contact details, which he provided verbally.
 It then dawned on me that the owner who had actually spent the time, effort, money and stress, to build this rental house a few years earlier, could not be bothered to create the most basic of brochures, that might include his phone number, photo(s), features, and benefits of his rental home.
 One that could be given to prospective renters (like me).

 It all reminded me of my time selling for Mobil Oil and the importance of not selling empty-handed.
 Mobil Oil created numerous and beautiful brochures so that after you spoke with a customer you could leave him with a piece of paper so he could remember you, what was talked about and how if you selected Mobil Oil, we would save you money.

 BTW: The house in question is still for rent.